TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## koillove
+- Replaced legacy `__resource.lua` with modern `fxmanifest.lua` targeting `cerulean` and `gta5`.
+- Consolidated timecycle file declarations into a single table and loop for easier maintenance.